denisboo/guides/OpenWrt as NAS device.md

 You should now be able to connect to SMB service from your client devices.
 Assuming your device is named *openwrt*, try accessing the router with `smb://openwrt` or `\\openwrt\` and you should see all three shares.
 You can also try replacing *openwrt* with the IP address of the router.
-Depening with which user you connect, you might not have access to all directories here (eg. if you connect as *share* user, you will not have access to *joe* and *jane* directories).
+Depending with which user you connect, you might not have access to all directories here (eg. if you connect as *share* user, you will not have access to *joe* and *jane* directories).
 Try making some files if you have connected as *joe* in the